British house prices boom, Bank of England holds fire

 Indeed, concerns about the housing market prompted the BoE at the start of the year to refocus its Funding for Lending Scheme away from mortgage lending and dedicate it exclusively to business lending.

-Chancellor George Osborne has played down the immediate impact of rising house prices, but he too has said vigilance is needed.
+Finance minister George Osborne has played down the immediate impact of rising house prices, but he too has said vigilance is needed.
+[ID:nL9N0FM02Z]

 (Reporting by Ana Nicolaci da Costa)